Patents in Asia 2017: South Korea

 How are issues around infringement and validity treated in your jurisdiction?

 Korea has a bifurcated system, under which infringement is adjudicated by the district court while validity is adjudicated by the KIPO IPTAB at first instance.
-Although an infringement court has no power to invalidate a patent formally, it may refuse to enforce a patent if it finds that the patent will likely be invalidated by the IPTAB.
+Although an infringement court has no power to invalidate a patent formally, it may refuse to enforce the patent if it finds that the patent is likely to be invalidated by the IPTAB.

 In a civil action, the typical remedies are injunctive relief (preliminary or permanent) and monetary damages.

 How are damages awards calculated?
 Is it possible to receive punitive damages?